-Every year, we make tons of homemade ornaments for our tree.
-One of our choices this year, were these fun scratch art ornaments.
+Every year, we make tons of homemade ornaments for our Christmas tree.
+One of the projects we made this year were these fun scratch art ornaments.
 I had to do a lot more prep ahead of time for this project, but the results were worthwhile.
 The girls loved making their own designs to hang on the tree.

-To begin, I cut a selection of circles.
+To begin, I cut a selection of circles from white card stock.
 I used a couple of different sized circle punches to make life easier on me.
 (This is one of the circle punches I used) If you don't have punches, just use some drinking glasses as a stencil.